alex-volosha/stores-sales/README.md

 And you will get the prediction of quantity to be sold (notice it might not be the whole numbers, but selling in bulks of unpacked goods)

-Options: As shown in the features importance chart, some of the main important features are store_format and item_class for example.
+> :bulb: **Options:** As shown in the features importance chart, some of the main important features are store_format and item_class for example.
 So, by changing the variable in the `item.py` file from:
 'store_format' : 'Format-1'
 to: